Goaway7c/a1/README.md

 # a1
-learning
-i love to play games and watch videos
+ I'm useing this for learning I love to play video games